IBM/Ansible-Automation-Platform-L3/docs/Part 2/01 Deploy a VM.md

     mkdir ansiblewas
     ```

-ALL USERS: After the clone action has been completed, navigate to the newly-created *ansiblewas* directory.
+ALL USERS: Navigate to the newly-created *ansiblewas* directory.
 ```
 cd ansiblewas
 ```